You can choose to report the incident to Conway

 Rights has interpreted Title IX to require schools to evaluate evidence of

-alleged Sexual Misconduct under a “preponderance of the evidence” standard and
+alleged Gender-Based Misconduct under a “preponderance of the evidence” standard and

 that is the standard adopted by this policy.